citp/privacy-policy-historical/p/pe/pea/peanutsmovie.com.md

 **
 Information from Other Sources.
 **
-We may supplement the information we collect with information from other sources, such as publicly available information about your online and offline activity from social media services, commercially available sources and information from our Company Affiliates or business partners.
+We may supplement the information we collect with information from other sources, such as publicly available information from social media services, commercially available sources and information from our Company Affiliates or business partners.